paritoshsinghrahar/telegram_crawler/README.md

     Figure 3
   </p>

-### Analysis 2

   1. The histogram based of the sentiment value of each message shows insightful results.
   2. Most messages were of a neutral tone as can be seen in the peak in the Figure 2.
   3. However, Once the neutral values are removed we get a better idea of distribution (Figure 3).
-  4. Most other messages are evenly distributed around two peaks at -0.5 and 0.5.
+  4. Most other messages are evenly(approximately) distributed around two peaks at -0.5 and 0.5.
   5. Positive sentiment messages have a higher peak than negative messages thus displaying the overall positive sentiment for most of the time series.